Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

   * `Charisma (Deception)`,
   * and `Charisma (Intimidation)` or `Charisma (Persuasion)`.
 * If the character has proficiency with a gaming set, one of the checks can be replaced with one using that tool.
-* You can additionally roll a `Dexterity (Sleight of Hand)` which adds a +5 to the DC at levels 3 to 10 and a +10 at levels 11 to 20.
+* You can roll an additional check using `Dexterity (Sleight of Hand)` first.
+If you choose to do so, the DC for all the checks increases by +5, or by +10 if you are 11th level or higher.

 #### Skill Checks
 The DCs are as follows per level bracket, rolled for each check independently by the DM: